Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 OpenShift Operator Framework's security.
 It is not intended to provide a security audit of Operator Framework, or function as an independent assessment or attestment of Operator Framework's security health.

 This document serves to provide Operator Framework users with an brief and easily understandable description of OpenShifts's security.
 Defines where to find existing security documentation.
-Clearly defines Operator Framework plans for security.
+Clearly explains Operator Framework plans for security.
 Lays out general overview of Operator Framework security practices both for development of Operator Framework as well as security of Operator Framework.

 This document provides the CNCF TAG-Security with an initial understanding of OpenShift to assist in a joint-assessment, necessary for projects under incubation.
 Taken